Cook Like Lauren Logo Horizontal

 • Bring a large pot of salted water to a boil.

-• Add whole petite potatoes to the water (no need to peel them).
+• Add potatoes to the water (no need to peel them).

 • Once the water re-reaches a low boil, set a timer for 14 minutes.